Search

 Never, it’s an insurance policy.
 Like any policy, sometimes they fail, perhaps where there has been a child born, a failure to disclose or a life-changing injury as some examples.
 Insurance is still worth having though – even if there are possible exclusions.
 A Court battle avoided saves significant money and distress and risk.

-Our Family Law expertise
+Our Family Law team

 Our finger is on the pulse of relevant news, cases and changes to legislation that may impact our clients.
 Browse our articles and resources by area of law, and subscribe to our mailing list to be kept up to date.